 Things to do in Reykjavik during a Layover

-Reykjavik has a HUGE street art scene.
+Check out Reykjavik Street art.
 One of the huge places where you’ll find street art and some artsy shops are on Laugavegur.
 Laugavegur which means “Wash Road,” used to be the main path to the hot springs where many Icelanders would do their laundry.
 Now, it is a place to purchase trendy clothes, jewelry and much more.

-Reykjavík’s main landmark is the Hallgrímskirkja.
+Hallgrímskirkja.
+Reykjavík’s main landmark is their Lutheran church, Hallgrímskirkja.
 It was designed by Guðjón Samúelsson who drew upon the Icelandic environment that surrounded him, the vision of lava as it cools into basalt rock.

 In front of the church is a statue of Leif Eiríksson who was the first European to discover America.
 The statue designed by Alexander Stirling Calder was a gift from the United States commemorating the 1,000th anniversary of the establishment of Iceland’s parliament at Þingvellir (930 AD).